 The promise of warm weather also brings the promise of home renovations but is your electrical system first on your to-do list?

-Why do I need an electrical inspection this Spring or Summer?
+Why do I need an electrical inspection this Season?

 An electrical inspection should be performed after the cold months explains John Flanagan, General Manager of Birnie Home Safe.
 He says the harsh winter weather takes a toll on your home’s electrical.